Linearizability of Saturated Polynomials: Introduction and Statement of Results

 In this paper we are going to be concerned with the irrationally indifferent case where $\lambda = e^{2\pi i \alpha}$ with $\alpha$ irrational.
 In this situation, there are quite a few results, but several open questions remain.
 It turns out that the question of linearizability is closely tied to number-theoretic properties of $\alpha$.
 Denote by $p_n/q_n$ the \emph{convergents} of $\alpha$, i.e. the best rational approximations, obtained by truncating the continued fraction expansion of $\alpha$.
 The set of \emph{Brjuno numbers} is defined as $\cB = \{ \alpha \in \R \setminus \Q : \sum q_n^{-1}\log q_{n+1} < \infty \}$.
 After earlier results about linearizability by Cremer and Siegel, the following theorem combines the results from \cite{Russmann1967}, \cite{Brjuno1971}, and \cite{Yoccoz1995}. \begin{theorem}[R\"ussmann, Brjuno, Yoccoz] If $\alpha \in \cB$, then every germ $f(z) = e^{2\pi i \alpha} z + O(z^2)$ is linearizable.
-If $\alpha \in \R \setminus \cB$, then the quadratic polynomial $P(z) = e^{2\pi i \alpha} z + z^2$ is not linearizable. \end{theorem} By passing to the appropriate iterate and conjugating, periodic points of analytic maps are handled and classified similarly.
+If $\alpha \in \R \setminus \cB$, then the quadratic polynomial $P(z) = e^{2\pi i \alpha} z + z^2$ is not linearizable. \end{theorem} By passing to the appropriate iterate and conjugating, periodic points of analytic maps in one complex dimension are handled and classified similarly.
 For polynomials and rational functions of degree at least 2, irrationally indifferent periodic points are contained in the Fatou set iff they are linearizable.
 The Fatou components containing them are always simply connected and are called \emph{Siegel disks}.
 The first part of the previous theorem shows that irrationally indifferent periodic points with Brjuno rotation numbers are always centers of Siegel disks.
 Let us call a Siegel disk \emph{exotic} if its rotation number is not Brjuno.
-With this definition, we can state the biggest open conjecture concerning linearizability, originally posed in \cite{Douady1986}. \begin{conjecture}[Douady] Polynomials and rational functions of degree $d\ge 2$ do not have exotic Siegel disks. \end{conjecture} Yoccoz's result shows that quadratic polynomials do not have fixed exotic Siegel disks, and a simple renormalization argument shows that they cannot have periodic exotic Siegel disks either, so the conjecture is true for quadratic polynomials.
+Note that exotic Siegel disks of polynomials and rational functions of degree at least 2 (if they exist) will always have irrational rotation numbers.
+With this definition, we can state the biggest open conjecture concerning linearizability, originally posed in \cite{Douady1986}. \begin{conjecture}[Douady] Polynomials and rational functions of degree $d\ge 2$ do not have exotic Siegel disks. \end{conjecture} Yoccoz's result shows that quadratic polynomials do not have fixed exotic Siegel disks, and a simple renormalization argument shows that they cannot have periodic exotic Siegel disks either,\footnote{If a quadratic polynomial $f$ has a Siegel periodic orbit of period $p$ with multiplier $\lambda$, then $f^p$ is renormalizable, so it is topologically conjugate to a quadratic polynomial with a fixed Siegel disk with multiplier $\lambda$.
+The renormalization is constructed using rational external rays and potentials, for details see e.g.\ \cite{Milnor2000}.}so the conjecture is true for quadratic polynomials.
 However, it is still open even for cubic polynomials and for quadratic rational functions.
 There are very strong results about ``generic'' polynomials, see \cite{PerezMarco1993} and \cite{PerezMarco2001}, as well as several results about families or maps satisfying certain special conditions, see \cite{Geyer1999}, \cite{Geyer2001}, \cite{Okuyama2001}, \cite{Okuyama2005}, and \cite{Cheraghi2010}.